-“Hmm, wonder what’s around that corner” is just the sort of musing that makes a garden fun to explore, and it leads us to the topic of incorporating mystery into the garden or landscape.
+“Hmm, wonder what’s around that corner” is just the sort of musing that makes a garden fun to explore.
+It leads us to the topic of incorporating mystery into the garden or landscape.

-Whether it comes from a well placed gate, an arbor partially concealed by vines, a subtle bend in or slight narrowing of a path, a strategically sited plant that obscures what lies beyond, or the distant sound of bubbling or tricking water, there are elements that can help to lead visitors on the journey that provides the best experience in the landscape.
+Whether it comes from a well placed gate or an arbor partially concealed by vines.
+A subtle bend in or slight narrowing of a path or a strategically sited plant that obscures what lies beyond.
+Or, the distant sound of bubbling or tricking water.
+There are elements that can help to lead visitors on the journey that provides the best experience in the landscape.

 Here are just 5 ways to add mystery to your garden.

 (Gated wall above by Terren Landscapes, Wynnewood, PA)

 - Not committing to a sense of scale.
 When it comes to creating mystery, consider the relative height and depth of surrounding elements…and then go bigger!